AIG Further Extends the Expiration Time for the Tender Offers for all Notes and Consent Solicitations for the SunAmerica Notes

 AIG today announced that:

-- it is further extending the period for holders of the SunAmerica Notes to deliver consents until 5:00 p.m., New York City time, on June 28, 2021 (the “Extended SunAmerica Consent Expiration Time”); and
+- it is further extending the period for holders of the SunAmerica Notes to deliver consents until 5:00 p.m., New York City time, on June 30, 2021 (the “Final SunAmerica Consent Expiration Time”); and

+AIG is extending the deadlines to give holders additional time to tender or consent.
+In particular, AIG currently requires less than an additional 1% of the aggregate principal amount of the SunAmerica Notes to consent to the proposed amendments to the relevant indenture in order for the Consent Solicitation for those notes to be successful.

-AIG does not currently expect to further extend either deadline beyond 5:00 p.m., New York City time, on June 28, 2021.
+AIG does not expect to further extend either deadline beyond 5:00 p.m., New York City time, on June 30, 2021.
+If the Consent Solicitation is not successful, holders who have consented to the proposed amendments but not tendered the related SunAmerica Notes will not receive the “Consent Payment” of $5 per each $1,000 principal amount of consenting notes accepted by AIG.

 The Tender Offers consist of an offer to purchase any and all of the following series of notes: